ismailmushraf/calculator-app/README.md

   justify-content: center;
 }
 ```
-This helped me to center the keypad numbers vertically and horizontally centered in the div.
+This helped me to center the keypad numbers vertically and horizontally in the keypad `<div>`.

 ```js